edimarmanica/ssup/README.md

 # Concepts

 - **entity-page**: a page that describes an entity of a specific type.
-For example, the page that describes Fernando Alonso in the Formula 1 official website.
+For example, the page that describes Fernando Alonso (driver) in the Formula 1 official website.

 - **entity-page discovery**: the task of discovery entity-pages in the websites.